 The average dental plan will cover 100% of preventative treatments, like your twice-yearly cleanings.
 These treatments are affordable and help stop bigger issues from developing, so this level of coverage makes sense from a profit perspective.
 Many will also cover basic treatments (think fillings and gum disease treatment) at 75–100% of the cost.

 Major treatments may or may not be covered, and when they are, the percentage is usually 50% or less.
 Restorative procedures like crowns and bridges fall into this category.
 Cosmetic procedures are rarely, if ever, covered.
-These include veneers, whitening, and tooth shaping.
+These include veneers, tooth shaping, and in-office whitening.

 What About Orthodontics?

 So, how do dental policies classify orthodontics: preventative, basic, major, or cosmetic?
 Well, most policies won’t treat orthodontics as any of those; it receives its own separate coverage.

 Within the umbrella of orthodontic coverage, procedures can be classified as necessary or cosmetic.
 As for how braces and aligners are classified, well, it depends.
 Some policies always see them as cosmetic unless there is a very significant alignment issue present.
 Others take a more balanced approach, classing them as necessary as long as they can prevent worsening oral health or general health.
 So, even if you have orthodontic coverage, don’t assume your treatment will be covered.

 Part of navigating insurance coverage and understanding your financial responsibility is deciphering the jargon.
 Below are the top financial words and phrases you need to know in order to understand your policy and costs.

 - Deductible: This is the set amount you need to pay out of pocket before your insurance benefits kick in.
 If your deductible is $1,000 and you haven’t paid anything toward it this year, any treatment that costs $1,000 or less would be paid for fully by you.